Multilingual-EL Cross Departmental Meeting

 This interactive four-session series provides teachers with a construct and set of strategies that can be effectively integrated into existing lessons and practices.
 Aligned to Principle 2 of the English Learner Roadmap and the English Learner Toolkit of Strategies, participants will learn to effectively identify and address the strengths and needs of English learner/emergent bilingual students by providing targeted scaffolds and supports.
 Participants will develop strategies to actively engage students in all four language domains (listening, reading, speaking and writing), deepening students’ use of sophisticated academic language and tapping into their linguistic genius.
 Teachers will be prepared with tools and resources to implement in their classrooms.

 Note: This event is geared toward elementary educators; however, the concepts could be valuable to secondary teachers and coaches seeking a deeper understanding of ELD.
-This is a

 Session #1